chipsalliance/Cores-VeeR-EL2/verification/README.md

 # Verification

-The verification directory contains [cocotb](https://github.com/cocotb/cocotb) tests and [pyuvm](https://github.com/pyuvm/pyuvm) tests
+The verification directory contains [pyuvm](https://github.com/pyuvm/pyuvm) tests, which rely on [cocotb](https://github.com/cocotb/cocotb) library.

 ## Setup

-In order to run the tests, one must clone the repository, create a python virtual environment and patch cocotb's verilator support file.
+In order to run the tests, create a python virtual environment.
 Verilator is used as a backend simulator and must be present in the system.

 ### Clone repository

-Remember to set the `RV_ROOT` environment variable, which is required to generate a VeeR-EL2 Core configuration files.
+Remember to set the `RV_ROOT` environment variable, which is required to generate VeeR-EL2 Core configuration files.

-    git clone git@github.com:chipsalliance/Cores-VeeR-EL2.git
+    git clone --recurse-submodules git@github.com:chipsalliance/Cores-VeeR-EL2.git
     cd Cores-Veer-EL2
     export RV_ROOT=$(pwd)